PhilippEngler/eufy-security-hm/README.md

 * CCU3 or RaspberryMatic (only RaspberryPi modells are tested; CCU1 and CCU2 are not supported)
 * The following eufy security devices are known as compatible at the moment (please report other devices if they are compatible):
   * HomeBase: HomeBase E (T8002) and HomeBase 2 (T8010)
-  * eufyCam: eufyCam E (T8112), eufyCam 2C (T8113) and eufyCam 2 (T8114), eufyCam 2C (T8142)
+  * eufyCam: eufyCam E (T8112), eufyCam 2C (T8113), eufyCam 2 (T8114) and eufyCam 2C Pro (T8142)

 ## Installation
 To install this addon on your CCU follow these steps:
-1. Download the lastest version from release as tar-gz-file.
-Do not extract this file.
+1. Download the lastest version from release as tar.gz-file.
+Do not extract this file (important for Apple users).
-2. Open the WebUI of your CCU and navigate to "Einstellungen" -> "Systemsteuerung" -> "Zusatzsoftware" and select the tar-gz-file downloaded in step 1.
+2. Open the WebUI of your CCU and navigate to "Einstellungen" -> "Systemsteuerung" -> "Zusatzsoftware" and select the tar.gz-file downloaded in step 1.
 3. Click on "Installieren" and wait about one minute.
 4. In the new popup, select "Installation starten".
 5. - If you use a orginal CCU: Wait at least 10 minutes to install.
 During this time, the WebUI is not accessable and you will receive several error messages.
 Please ignore these error messages.
 When the installiation is done, the CCU will reboot automatically.
    - If you use a RaspberryMatic, the installation is mutch faster and the CCU will not reboot.
-6. When the installation is done, you can navigate to http://<IP_OF_CCU>/addons/eufySecurity and start configuration of the addon.
+6. When the installation is done, navigate to http://<IP_OF_CCU>/addons/eufySecurity and start configuration of the addon.

 ## Configuration
 On the website of the addon (http://<IP_OF_CCU>/addons/eufySecurity), navigate to "Einstellungen" and provide your eufy security account data.
 Please note, that this eufy security account does not use 2FA, is only used for this addon and the bases and cams are shared with this account.
 After you click on "Einstellungen speichern", the addon will be restarting the API and you will see your devices under "Geräte".
 More information how to use this addon you will find on the "Über" page in the addon website.